rdrwoodall/prioritize-and-minimize/README.md

 # Prioritize & Minimize (P.A.M)

-### A small AngularJS project to put some learnings into practice before jumping into the React space.
+### A small AngularJS project to put some learnings into practice.

 #### Learnings:
 * ES6 with AngularJS